Track MCP LogoTrack MCP

 Connect AI to Your AWS Resources

-Transform how you manage and access your AWS infrastructure by connecting Claude, Cursor AI, and other AI assistants directly to your AWS accounts through Single Sign-On.
+Transform how you manage and access your AWS infrastructure by connecting Claude, Cursor AI, and other AI assistants directly to your AWS accounts through AWS IAM Identity Center (formerly AWS SSO).
 Get instant access to your cloud resources, execute commands, and manage EC2 instances using natural language.

 NPM Version